JetBrains/kotlin/libraries/tools/kotlin-gradle-plugin-integration-tests/Readme.md

     ./gradlew -Pdeploy_version=1.2-test :kotlin-gradle-plugin:plugin-marker:install :kotlin-noarg:plugin-marker:install :kotlin-allopen:plugin-marker:install
     ./gradlew -Pdeploy_version=1.2-test :kotlin-gradle-plugin-integration-tests:test

+If you want to run only one test class, you need to set flag `--tests` with value of test class, which you want to run

+      ./gradlew :kotlin-gradle-plugin-integration-tests:test --tests <class-name-with-package>

 #### How to work with the tests

 When you create a new test, figure out which Gradle versions it is supposed to run on.
 Then, when you instantiate a test project, specify one of: